web3privacy/eps25/README.md

 ## COMMENTS

-- This repository is automatically deployed on Github Pages and has it's own custom subdomain: [prague24.web3privacy.info](https://prague24.web3privacy.info/)
+- This repository is automatically deployed on Github Pages
+- The website has a unique subdomain: [s24prg.web3privacy.info](https://s24prg.web3privacy.info/)

 ## RELEASES